SIGNIFICANT ACCOUNTING POLICIES (Policies) |

 Property and equipment

 Property and equipment are stated at cost, less accumulated depreciation.
-Depreciation is calculated using the straight-line method over the asset’s estimated useful life, which ranges from 20 to 40 years for buildings, 15 years for land improvements and laboratory equipment, three years for computer assets, five years for furniture and all other equipment and the shorter of the useful life or term of lease for leasehold improvements.
+Depreciation is calculated using the straight-line method over the asset’s estimated useful life, which ranges from 20 to 40 years for buildings, 15 years for land improvements and laboratory equipment, three years for computer assets, five years for furniture and all other equipment and the for leasehold improvements.
 Depreciation on assets begins when the asset is placed in service.
 Depreciation and amortization expense for the three and nine months ended September 30, 2023, was $978,000 and $2.8 million, respectively, and $252,000 and $417,000, respectively, for the three and nine months ended September 30, 2022.
 All property and equipment are located in the United States.

 Intangible assets, net